Back To Search Results

 Etiology

 Although the exact mechanism is currently under investigation, autoimmune encephalitis is thought to be an autoimmune process with an exaggerated response to a neuronal self-antigen.
-Unlike paraneoplastic encephalitis, which is a T-cell mediated response, antibodies in AIE are intrinsically pathogenic.
+Unlike paraneoplastic encephalitis, which is a T-cell-mediated response, antibodies in AIE are intrinsically pathogenic.
 They induce inflammation by targeting specific neuronal proteins.
 Synaptic proteins, ion channels, and intracellular receptors are the target proteins that have been established so far.
 When bound to target proteins, these antibodies induce conformational changes that lead to an inflammatory response.

 Epidemiology

-To date, Anti-NMDAR encephalitis has been commonly reported under AIE, and most studies have been on it.
+Epidemiological data on autoimmune encephalitis is under-reported due to its variable presentation and numerous antibodies responsible, as described below in Table.
+Commonly Reported Antibodies.
+The incidence of encephalitis reported in adults varies between 0.7 to 12.6 per 100,000 and has been reported in adult and pediatric populations.[3]
+To date, anti-N-methyl-D-aspartate receptor (NMDAR) encephalitis has been commonly reported under AIE, and most studies have been on it.
 In one large multicentric observational study, 80% of patients with anti-NMDAR encephalitis were female with a median age of disease onset of 21 years.
-Furthermore, 38% of the population in the study were found to have an underlying neoplasm with a predominance of ovarian teratoma.[4]
+Furthermore, 38% of the population in the study was found to have an underlying neoplasm with a predominance of ovarian teratoma.[4]

 Pathophysiology